Wireless device radiation and health: Cognitive performance

-Electromagnetic hypersensitivity
+Symptoms of electromagnetic hypersensitivity

 Some users of mobile phones and similar devices have reported feeling various non-specific symptoms during and after use.
 Studies have failed to link any of these symptoms to electromagnetic exposure.
 In addition, EHS is not a recognized medical diagnosis.

-Glucose metabolism
+Oxidative stress

-According to the National Cancer Institute, two small studies exploring whether and how mobile phone radiation affects brain glucose metabolism showed inconsistent results.
+Oxidative stress is a general mechanism that is assumed to lead to various diseases such as cancer and cardiovascular diseases.

 Effects on children

 A report from the Australian Government's Radiation Protection and Nuclear Safety Agency (ARPANSA) in June 2017 noted that:

 The 2010 WHO Research Agenda identified a lack of sufficient evidence relating to children and this is still the case. ...
 Given that no long-term prospective study has looked at this issue to date this research need remains a high priority.

 For cancer in particular only one completed case-control study involving four European countries has investigated mobile phone use among children or adolescents and risk of brain tumour; showing no association between the two (Aydin et al. 2011). ...
 Given this paucity of information regarding children using mobile phones and cancer ... more epidemiological studies are needed.